Everybody is going to have a unique stay at Daydream Island, but we have tried to answer some of the more commonly asked questions about visiting us.

 Are there any drone restrictions?

-Due to the high rates of air traffic in the Whitsundays, as a result of the region's multiple heli-pads and two airports located at Proserpine and Hamilton Island, we are unable to accommodate recreational drone flight.
+Due to the high rates of air traffic in the Whitsundays, as a result of the region's multiple heli-pads and two airports located at Proserpine and Hamilton Island, the use of recreational drones is not permitted on Daydream Island Resort.